-For further information contact the San Diego College of Continuing Education Student Services Office.
+For further information contact the San Diego College of Continuing Education Student Services Office at https://sdcce.edu/services/transcripts.

 Responsibility for Meeting Requirements

 Each student must assume responsibility for compliance with the regulations of San Diego College of Continuing Education (SDCCE) set forth in this catalog, for satisfying advisories for any course, and for selecting courses which will facilitate attainment of educational objectives.
 SDCCE does not assume responsibility for misinterpretation of policies and procedures as presented in this catalog.
 Counselors and advisors are available to assist in planning students' programs.
 Any questions or doubts concerning this catalog material should be referred to the SDCCE Instructional Services Office.